Blue Heelers: episode guide

 July 25, 2001

 Jonesy's preconceptions about the sanctity of parenthood are challenged when he befriends a young mother in trouble.
-When Jonesy and Tess discover an abandoned newborn baby their investigations lead to a local schoolgirl who is in denial and swears there is no baby.
+Jonesy and Tess discover an abandoned newborn baby their investigations lead to a local schoolgirl who is in denial and swears there is no baby.
 Jonesy earns her trust and she confides in him that she was raped.
 When questioning reveals one suspect's violent tendencies, Jonesy convinces the young girl to make a statement and also urges her to reconsider giving up the baby.

 An Inspector Calls